The Seven Most Common Interview Questions

 Where do you see yourself in 5 years?

 Hiring managers aren’t expecting you to predict the future here, I promise.
 This question helps them know that you’re thinking ahead and you have long-term goals.
 Again, be sure to focus on your professional life and avoid personal details like starting a family or getting married.
 It’s illegal for companies to use this information in their selection process, so they’d rather not know.
 Instead, tell them what kind of work you’d like to be doing, what problems you would like to have solved and whether you see yourself moving toward a path towards a technical expert or management.

 Five years from now I see myself further developing my career as a subject matter expert.
 I enjoy the working with people.
 I want to build more skills as a to grow into a Senior Project Manager role.
-By then, my plan is to have my Project Manager Certificate, and I would like to have completed the Six Sigma Black Belt certification as well.
-I feel like I have a strong grasp on project management and I would like to lead some large cross functional projects.
+By then, I plan to have my Project Manager Certificate, and I would like to have completed the Six Sigma Black Belt certification as well.
+I feel like I have a strong grasp on project management and I would like to lead some large cross-functional projects.
 Finally, I trust my team and acknowledge that mistakes are a part of the process.
-By letting go some of the control, they learn and become stronger employees.
+By letting go of some of the control, they learn and become stronger employees.